Eliza Ladd Schwarz BIO

 Eliza Ladd Schwarz is a performer, director, stage writer, song maker, and choreographer from NYC.
 She is thrilled to join the faculty at Case Western Reserve University / Cleveland Playhouse MFA as Associate Professor of Movement and Theater after 10 years teaching at the FSU / Asolo Conservatory.
 Previously Eliza taught at Marymount Manhattan College, Kingsborough Community College, the Terry Schreiber Acting Conservatory, Naropa University, and at Shakespeare and Company.

-Eliza has created original multi-disciplinary work in NYC at PS 122, Dixon Place, Movement Research, the Knitting Factory, Joyce Soho, and at The Berkshire Fringe.
-She has performed at La Mama, the Kitchen, NY Theater Workshop, St. Ann’s Warehouse, and with Shakespeare and Company in MA.
+In NYC, Eliza has created original multi-disciplinary work at PS 122, Dixon Place, Movement Research, the Knitting Factory, and Joyce Soho, and performed at La Mama, the Kitchen, NY Theater Workshop, and St. Ann’s Warehouse, as well as with Shakespeare and Company in MA.

 “When emotional wilderness meets stage presence, timing meets music and sounds meet vibration, then you meet Eliza: sparkling theatricality.
 A delight to have been her clown teacher.”

 “Eliza creates a poetic theater embedded with song, collage style images and objects that have a real aliveness, an overall feeling of power, depth, and raw beauty . . ."